From Savior to Alexandrian, Matt Mangum Opens Up About Playing DJ on "The Walking Dead"

-On October 30, 2020, Matt Mangum who played DJ on The Walking Dead sat down for an Interview with Dead Talk Live.
+Matt Mangum, who played DJ on The Walking Dead, sat down for an Interview with Dead Talk Live.
 Below are some of the highlights from his interview.

 Your introduction to the show was in the midseason eight finales.
 What was your experience like having that be your first episode on the show?

-That night was a ton of fun, I did a total of 16 episodes on the show and that was the only night that had an overnight shoot.
+That night was a ton of fun; I did a total of 16 episodes on the show, which was the only night that had an overnight shoot.
 So that was my only one.
 That was a fun, great night.

 What is it like having Michael Satrazemis be your first director on the walking dead?